ohjang121/project_capstone/README.md

 #### Tools

-1. Spark: I used PySpark to explore and assess the raw datasets.
+1. **Spark**: I used PySpark to explore and assess the raw datasets.
 2 reasons were 1) 2 of the datasets had few millions rows of data, which require decent computing power for fast querying, and 2) `schema-on-read` that enables SQL queries to transform the datasets as if they were already loaded in a database. [immigration_spark_etl.py](https://github.com/ohjang121/project_capstone/blob/main/dags/immigration_spark_etl.py) incorporates Spark in it.
-2. AWS Redshift: I used Redshift to build the data models and load transformed data through Spark.
+2. **AWS Redshift**: I used Redshift to build the data models and load transformed data through Spark.
 End use case is for analytics, and creating a data warehouse to store production data in tables would allow the target audience of analysts to access the production data more easily.
-Redshift usage would not be necessary if I force the users to strictly rely on `schema-on-read` and load production data from S3 by themselves.
+Redshift usage would not be necessary if I force the users to strictly rely on `schema-on-read` and load production data from S3 by themselves to analyze the data.
 However, that seemed counterintuitive for the end use case of analytics and the data models' target audience. [aws_setup](https://github.com/ohjang121/project_capstone/blob/main/dags/aws_setup.py) sets up a new Redshift cluster, and various tasks in [immigration_dag.py](https://github.com/ohjang121/project_capstone/blob/main/dags/immigration_dag.py) create tables and load production data into them.
-3. AWS S3: I used S3 for data storage.
+3. **AWS S3**: I used S3 for data storage.
 It works well with Spark and Redshift to extract and load datasets as desired.
-4. Apache Airflow: I used Airflow to orchestrate all tasks needed to be done to design and create the data models.
-Instead of running separate scripts one by one, using a dependency management tool to orchestrate all necessary steps seemed like a sound option.
+4. **Apache Airflow**: I used Airflow to orchestrate all tasks needed to be done to design and create the data models.
+Instead of running separate scripts one by one, using a dependency management tool to orchestrate all necessary steps seemed like a sound option. [immigration_dag.py](https://github.com/ohjang121/project_capstone/blob/main/dags/immigration_dag.py) sets up a DAG for the immigration data processing.

 #### End Use Case